-Renewable energy is used in the form of renewable electricity imported from MCE, starting in mid-2018.
-For the purposes of reporting renewable energy amounts, it was estimated that 50% of total imported electricity in FY 18-19 and 60% of total imported electricity in FY 19-20 was from MCE instead of PG&E. MCE is a public, not-for-profit electricity provider that gives PG&E customers the choice of having 60% to 100% of their electricity supplied from clean, renewable sources such as solar, wind, bioenergy, geothermal, and hydroelectric at competitive rates.
+Renewable energy is used in the form of renewable electricity imported from MCE, which started in mid-2018.
+For the purposes of reporting renewable energy amounts, it was estimated that 50% of total imported electricity in FY 18-19 and 60% of total imported electricity in FYs 19-20 and 20-21 was from MCE instead of PG&E. MCE is a public, not-for-profit electricity provider that gives PG&E customers the choice of having 60% to 100% of their electricity supplied from clean, renewable sources such as solar, wind, bioenergy, geothermal, and hydroelectric at competitive rates.